aaronlwilson/tesseract_java/README.md

 # tesseract_java
-Processing-based control system for Kinetic LED sculptures
+Processing-based control system for interactive Kinetic LED and Flame FX sculptures

 This project was created for IntelliJ Idea IDE
 Install and run Idea.